 In line with the Academies Trust Handbook; decisions around executive pay, overseen by the remuneration committee, follow a robust evidence-based process and are reflective of the individual's role and responsibilities.
 Salaries have been benchmarked against public and private sector salaries, and through the appraisal process and remuneration committee, any decisions are transparent, proportionate, and justifiable.

 h.
+Related parties and other connected charities and organisations i.
 Engagement with employees (including disabled persons)